kevinnoll/rasperdinger/README.md

 # heimerdinger

-  # Install
+heimerdinger is a small application which collects, persists, and visualizes data accessed over the League of Legends API

-  You will need the following prerequisites to run the App:
+### Install
-    - node.js including npm.
-Can be downloaded here: https://nodejs.org/
+You will need at least node.js including [npm](https://nodejs.org/).